rickgaiser/neutrino/README.md

 - exFat
 - FAT32 (/16/12)

-## File types
+## File type support
-Currently only .iso files are supported.
+Only .iso files are supported.

+## CD/DVD support
+It is possible to use the following CD's / DVD's:
+- Original CD's / DVD's (region free)
+- ESR patched DVD's

 ## Usage instructions
 When running neutrino using ps2link, the following usage instructions will be shown when an invalid argument is passed: